 Recommended Blog: Top 3 Online Gaming Fraud Attacks and Facts

 Shut the fraudsters out, deliver frictionless experience for authentic users

 Arkose Detect, the dynamic risk engine analyzes hundreds of parameters to assess the risk level of each individual.
-Based on this risk-decisioning, Arkose Enforce—the adaptive, step-up challenge-response mechanism—presents context-based, enforcement challenges to suspicious users.
+Based on this risk-decisioning, Arkose Enforce—the adaptive, step-up challenge-response mechanism—presents context-based, Arkose MatchKey challenges to suspicious users.
 Generally, authentic users can access the platform unchallenged; but, in the event they are presented with the challenges, they can clear them in an easy, fun way.
 Automated scripts and bots fail quickly, as these challenges are vigorously tested to make them resilient to even the most advanced machine vision technologies.

-When it comes to malicious human users looking to clear the challenges at scale, Arkose Enforce keeps presenting progressively complex challenges until they are forced to abandon the attack.
+When it comes to malicious human users looking to clear the challenges at scale, Arkose Enforce keeps presenting progressively complex Arkose MatchKey challenges until they are forced to abandon the attack.
 This is because adaptive step-up challenges waste their time, efforts and resources, which render the attack unprofitable and force the fraudsters to move on.